UoMBioinfoSoc/Home/README.md

 ## Schedule

+### _Code for Life_

-Locations TBC (Stopford building/S. U. meeting room), 4pm
+The first society events will be a seminar/workshop series where we bring laptops along and teach each other tools of the trade.
+Location TBC (Stopford building/S. U. meeting room), 4pm Fridays

 |Date | Presenter | Topic |
 |------------- | -------------|------------|